Frequently Asked Questions (UG Program)

 Question 4: How do I choose my concentration for the major or minor in AAS?
 What about the courses for the Core?

 Answer: You can "design" your concentration with the Director of AAS Major/Minor depending on your background, interest and future goals!
 Many AAS courses can be applied to two or more concentration areas because our programs are mostly interdisciplinary.
 So, you can choose the courses with the Director to satisfy your needs.
 In addition, you can change the area of concentration if your interest changes.
-Again, talk to the Director.
+Again, talk to the relevant Director.

 The choice of courses for the Core is also flexible.
 Ask the Director.
 She will probably approve any AAS courses, either lower division or upper division, as long as the courses for the Core have different regional or thematic focuses.